vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 COMBINE_HIDPI_IMAGES = YES
 ```

-With the settings above the build product will be created directly in folder `$HOME/Library/Audio/Plug-Ins/VST` which is special system location in which VST Host can find our plug-in.
+With the settings above the build product will be created directly in folder `$HOME/Library/Audio/Plug-Ins/VST` which is a special system location in which VST Host can find our plug-in.

-Now we can go to **AttenuatorVST2** framework target and delete ❌ all build settings automatically create by Xcode.
+Now we can go to **AttenuatorVST2** framework target and delete ❌ all build settings automatically made by Xcode.

 ![Removing generated build settings](./03-updated-build-settings.png)

 Also we need to change product type of **AttenuatorVST2** framework target from `com.apple.product-type.framework` to `com.apple.product-type.bundle`.
-This can't be changed withing Xcode, so we need to manually edit file `AttenuatorVST2.xcodeproj/project.pbxproj` in text editor.
+This **can't** 😮 be changed within Xcode, so we need to manually edit file `AttenuatorVST2.xcodeproj/project.pbxproj` in text editor.
 After editing file please close and **reopen** Xcode project ‼️.

 ```diff
 diff --git a/AttenuatorVST2.xcodeproj/project.pbxproj b/AttenuatorVST2.xcodeproj/project.pbxproj